Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-With a population of 12,581, 1,428 total housing units (homes and apartments), and a median house value of $329,455, Box Elder real estate prices are well above average cost compared to national prices.
+With 12,581 people, 1,428 houses or apartments, and a median cost of homes of $329,455, Box Elder real estate prices are well above average cost compared to national prices.

 Row houses and other attached homes are the single most common housing type in Box Elder, accounting for 43.61% of the city's housing units.
 Other types of housing that are prevalent in Box Elder include single-family detached homes ( 27.69%), duplexes, homes converted to apartments or other small apartment buildings ( 15.36%), and a few large apartment complexes or high rise apartments ( 7.99%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 Renters dominate Box Elder's housing market, and most live in three of four bedroom dwellings, chiefly found in row houses and other attached homes.